timpt0261/CMPM-171-Prototype/README.md

-# CMPM-171-Deployment-Prototype
+# CMPM-171-Prototype
- The Following repo is to demeonstrate how we will utilize github pages to deploy our game
+ The Following repo is to demonstrate how we will utilize GitHub pages to deploy our game